 I’ve worked with a wide range of clients, from marketing teams at mid-size companies to enterprise teams, from small agencies to international nonprofits.
 I’ve also worked with external teams (such as agencies) as well as internal teams.
 It really doesn’t make a difference what type of organization you have, or if the relationship is internal or external, or even the size of the team.
-If there’s a wide range of generations working together and there have been issues, I can help.
+If there’s a range of generations working together and there have been issues, I can help.

-How are you different from other HR consultants?
+How are you different from HR consultants?